Nesh108/Unity_MetaBalls_Liquids/README.md

   <img alt="New Metaballs" src="/Gifs/new_metaballs.gif" width="350">
 </p>

-The new MetaBalls are based on the same come with some improvements, such as gravity, collisions and grounded water effect (the metaballs "splash" when hitting the ground).
+The new MetaBalls are based on the same code with some improvements, such as gravity, collisions and grounded water effect (the metaballs "splash" when hitting the ground).

 ## Credits